What Is The Internet? Partial Connectivity in the Internet Core: Detecting Partial Connectivity

 According to our definition in \autoref{sec:island}, islands occur when the Internet is partitioned, and the smaller component (that with less than half the active addresses) is the island.
 Typical islands are much, much smaller.

 We can find islands by looking for networks that are only reachable from less than half of the Internet.
 However, to classify such networks as an island and not merely a peninsula, we need to show that it is partitioned.
 Without global knowledge, it is difficult to prove disconnection.
-In addition, if islands are partitioned from \acp{VP}, we cannot tell an island, where a part of the Internet is disconnected but still active inside, from an outage, where a part of the Internet is disconnected and also cannot communicate internally.
+In addition, if islands are partitioned from \acp{VP}, we cannot tell an island from an outage.
+An island is disconnected but still active inside, but for an outage, the computers are disconnected from the Internet's core \emph{and} from each other.

 For these reasons, we must look for islands that include \acp{VP} in their partition.
-Because we know the VP is active and scanning we can determine how much of the Internet is in its partition, ruling out an outage, and we can confirm the Internet is not reachable to rule out a peninsula.
+Because we know the VP is active and scanning we can determine how much of the Internet is in its partition, ruling out an outage.
+We also can confirm the Internet is not reachable, to rule out a peninsula.

 Formally, we say that $B$ is the set of all blocks on the Internet responding in the last week. $B^\Vs{up}_{i,o} \subseteq B$ are blocks reachable from observer $o$ at round $i$, while $B^\Vs{dn}_{i,o} \subseteq B$ is its complement.
 We detect that observer $o$ is in an island when it thinks half or more of the observable Internet is down: